Listen to this Article

 Experiential marketing is key to your brand positioning strategy

 For marketers struggling to devise new ways of surprising, delighting, and bringing value to their audiences, experiential marketing is a great tactic to keep things interesting and interactive.
 Deployed successfully, in fact, experiential marketing has the potential to become a key part of your brand positioning strategy and differentiate you from the competition.
-The best brands — the ones consumers can’t live without — are authentic and electric.
+As we’ve written before, the best brands — the ones consumers can’t live without — are authentic and electric.
 Authentic, because a genuine commitment to your brand’s values fosters essential trust.
 Electric, because that trust will go to waste unless you’re able to ignite continued consumer passion.

 Experiential marketing is designed to help you embody both of these attributes.
 After all, what better way to prove the sincerity of your brand promise than by inviting consumers to take a look inside?
 And what better way to create a spark than by constructing an opportunity for real connection?
 Done right, experiential marketing makes it clear that your customers mean more than the potential revenue they represent.